 January 9, 2019

-In the past few years, no American city has seen more tower crane construction than Chicago.
+In the past few years, very few cities in America have seen more tower crane construction than Chicago.
 On any given day, dozens of towers dot the horizon—evidence of a building boom totaling in the billions of dollars, with no signs of slowing.

 The current king of the landscape, a Potain MD 485 tower crane, was provided and erected by Central Contractors Service, Inc., a member of the ALL Family of Companies.
 Standing tall above all others in Chicago, it rises to approximately 1,000 feet—nearly a fifth of a mile.